A Giant-Step Baby-Step Classifier For Scalable and Real-Time Anomaly Detection In Industrial Control Systems and Water Treatment Systems: Introduction

 \end{compactenum}

+Our contributions highlight the benefits of using deterministic and unembellished solutions to meeting stakeholder and security requirements.
+Our solution provides scalable and real-time detection, and guaranteed explainability.
+It is made possible using system specific knowledge.
+This makes it a worthy competitor w.r.t. other deep learning AI algorithms (used for the same purpose), with complex explainability addons.
 The paper is organised as follows.
 Section~\ref{sec:background} provides the problem context and discusses the threat model.
 Section~\ref{sec:solution} presents the detector solution.
 The solution is extended in Section~\ref{sec:extended}.
 Experiments are carried out and results presented in Section~\ref{sec:experiments}.
 The work is discussed in Section~\ref{sec:discussion}.
 The related work is provided in Section~\ref{sec:litreview}.
 The conclusions are drawn, and future work is proposed in Section~\ref{sec:conclusions}.